reinteractive-open/installfest_guides/source/guides/installfest42/getting_started.md

 structure it makes working with Rails easier since everything is in a standard place.

-Now run the following command:

-`bundle install`

-This checks the gems in your gemfile and will fetch all remote sources, resolve dependencies and install all required gems. (a gem is just a small program that you add to your application to provide out-of-the-box funtionality).

-It may take a while to run so sit back and relax...

 Next we'll run this fresh application to check that our Rails install is working properly.
 Type: